 Early season the river is fast and continuous for the the first 20 of the 100 miles.
 After that it eases up and gradually builds up again until the last two days which is full of great rapids.
 In late season, the river gradually gets more difficult each day, ending with the biggest rapids on the last day.

 Off the Rafts

 Several hot springs offer a relaxing way to cap off a day on the move.
 Longer hikes to a few beautiful viewpoints are also available for anyone still looking for more action in their day.

 Flora & Fauna

 Black Hawthorn, Mountain Alder, Cottonwood, Ponderosa Pine.
 Cutthroat trout, deer, elk, bear, river otter, bald eagles, osprey, Big Horn Sheep, and if we’re super lucky we’ll see mountain goats.

-Northwest Rafting Company is licensed by the Idaho Outfitters and Guides Licensing Board and is operated under special use permit with the Salmon-Challis National Forest.
-Northwest Rafting Company is an equal opportunity provider.
+We are licensed by the Idaho Outfitters and Guides Licensing Board and operate under special use permit with the Salmon-Challis National Forest.
+Additionally, we are an equal opportunity provider and employer.